code-423n4/2022-06-NewBlockchain-v2/README.md

 - cNote contract
 - note interest rate model
 - Reservoir contract from Compound
+- CToken contract

 Stableswap (contained in the lending-market repo):

 - All contracts including BaseV1-Core and BaseV1-Periphery
+- with focus on oracle code in BaseV1Pair

 Manifest: